Dragon Ball Z: Idainaru Dragon Ball Densetsu: Release

 Dragon Ball Z: Idainaru Dragon Ball Densetsu was first released in Japan by Bandai on 31 May 1996 for PlayStation and Sega Saturn.
 On 21 August 1996, an album was published exclusively in Japan by Columbia, featuring arranged songs scored by composer Kenji Yamamoto and was re-released as part of Columbia's R-Ban series on 21 October 2001.

 In December 1996, the Saturn version was distributed in France, Portugal and Spain as part of an agreement between Bandai, Konami and Sega.
-The French edition retained the original Japanese name (although is translated as Dragon Ball Z: La grande légende des boules de cristal in the title screen) but the Spanish was renamed to Dragon Ball Z: The Legend.
+The French edition retained the original Japanese name (although it is translated as Dragon Ball Z: La grande légende des boules de cristal on the title screen) but the Spanish edition was renamed Dragon Ball Z: The Legend.

 Rumors persisted into 1997 that the Saturn version was being released in the U.S. In response Jeff Rotter, associate producer of Bandai of America, said that negotiations were underway to bring a Dragon Ball Z game to North America, but he did not say which one, and emphasized that there was not yet actual confirmation of any North American release for the franchise.
-Both versions were later re-released as budget titles on 20 June 1997 for the Saturn and 27 June 1997 for the PlayStation.
+Both versions were re-released as budget titles, on 20 June 1997 for the Saturn, and 27 June 1997 for the PlayStation.

+Music

+Dragon Ball Z: Idainaru Dragon Ball Densetsu Game Music (ドラゴンボールZ偉大なるドラゴンボール伝説 ゲームミューヅック, Doragon Bōru Zetto Indainaru Dragon Ball Densetsu Gēmu Myūjikku) is the official licensed soundtrack of the video game.
+It was released by Columbia Records on August 21, 1996 and again on Columbia's R-Ban series on October 21, 2001.

+The game has the distinction of being the only one in the series with an original score during the 32 bit era.
+The music was composed and arranged by Kenji Yamamoto and includes three vocal version tracks by Hironobu Kageyama and Shin'ichi Ishihara.
+The red book from Saturn version of the game includes music that can be accessed when played in an ordinary CD player, but some of these tracks are opening narratives by the series narrator Joji Yanami.